 Landry claimed that “no person is positive with anything.”

-“When you build a housing block or estates down in Sydney – human beings don’t realize what that truly does to matters, [likewise] while people construct farms in areas.”
+“When you build a housing block or estates down in Sydney, humans don’t realize what that truly does to matters, [likewise] while people construct farms in areas.”

-“There’s a rail line being built, there’s a variety of companies proper round primary and northern Queensland as a way to be supplying services,” she stated.
+“There’s a rail line being built, and there’s a variety of companies proper around primary and northern Queensland as a way to supply services,” she stated.

-“He has confident us there will be as many local jobs as we will possibly have and, you realize, you can’t set a discern [on it] … I haven’t got the figure – I should get the figure for you – I should ring Lucas [Dow] and get the parent.
+“He has confident us there will be as many local jobs as we can have, and you realize you can’t set a discern [on it] … I haven’t got the figure—I should get the figure for you—I should ring Lucas [Dow] and get the parent.

 “I haven’t had the whole quantity of jobs … [but it is] sizeable,” she said.
 “I’ve by no means certainly requested a selected range.”

-Landry recommended the wide variety of ongoing jobs would be “thousands and heaps,” mentioning the reality that “quite a few contractors are concerned on this.”
+Landry recommended that the wide variety of ongoing jobs would be “thousands and heaps,” mentioning that “quite a few contractors are concerned about this.”

-The agriculture minister, Bridget McKenzie, has formerly said the mine might create 1,500 jobs inside the production phase and 100 ongoing jobs before claiming “there could be up to 1,800 ongoing jobs”.
+The agriculture minister, Bridget McKenzie, previously said the mine might create 1,500 jobs inside the production phase and 100 ongoing jobs before claiming “there could be up to 1,800 ongoing jobs.”

-In its modern-day statements, Adani has said the range of ongoing operational jobs on the mine would no longer be 1,800; however, between 800 and 1,500, primarily based on mines of similar length in Queensland.
+In its modern-day statements, Adani has said the range of ongoing operational jobs on the mine would no longer be 1,800; however, it would be between 800 and 1,500, primarily based on mines of similar length in Queensland.

-Landry said competition to the Carmichael mine became “crazy” because different coal mines were accredited while Adani had sought approval for it.
+Landry said competition to the Carmichael mine became “crazy” because different coal mines were accredited while Adani sought approval.

-“I’m ill and tired of people pronouncing we’re doing the incorrect element up right here.”
+“I’m ill and tired of people pronouncing we’re doing the incorrect element right here.”

 On Friday, the Queensland authorities raised more questions about the federal authorities’ choice to rush out its approval of Adani’s groundwater management plan earlier than calling the federal election, with the state’s environment minister saying it “reeked of political interference.”